Shaping Collaborations with Algorithms: How Agency and Heterogeneity Criteria Influence Team Formation and Outcomes: Methodology

-For the fairness-aware teams' condition, the recommendation algorithm multiplied the fit scores ($S_{i,j}$) by the diversity scores ($D_{i,j}$) and used this new score to re-rank the recommendations.
-This approach ensured that the recommendations were aligned with searchers' queries while also incorporating fairness criteria.
-Instead of focusing on a single diversity attribute, we chose to treat all diversity metrics equally to balance them comprehensively.
-The algorithm was designed following the suggestions by \cite{Geyik2019-qt} and validated through preliminary pilot simulations, demonstrating its effectiveness (see Supplementary Materials).
-As a result, the algorithm ranked participants who did not contribute to increasing team diversity in lower positions, while those who enhanced team diversity were ranked higher.

-For each collaborator recommendation, the system displayed the participants' full name, the percentage of how well they matched with the participant's query, a link to their public profile, their current teammates, and an ``Invite'' (see Appendix Figure \ref{fig:recommender-system}).
-If the participant (sender) invited that potential teammate (recipient), the system would send an invitation message to that person, her/his teammates, and the sender's team.
+The system paginated all the results ordered according to the participant's query.
+For each collaborator recommendation, the system displayed the participants' full name, the percentage of how well they matched with the participant's query, a link to their public profile, their current teammates, and an \textit{``Invite''} button (see Appendix Figure \ref{fig:recommender-system}).
+If the participant (sender) invites the potential collaborator (recipient), the system sends an invitation message to that person, their teammates, and the sender's team.
 Participants who received an invitation could accept it, decline it, or ignore it.
 If all recipients accepted the invitation, the sender and the recipients would be in a group.
 If the recipients or sender were already part of a group, their groups would merge.
-The recommendation system only allowed groups to merge if the final group size was less than or equal to four.
+The recommendation system allowed groups to merge only if the final group size was equal to or less than four.
 Participants were also able to switch or leave their groups.
 Participants could also view the list of assembled teams and invite members from there.
-Participants had ten minutes to assemble their groups, and all of them assembled groups through the recommender system.
+Participants had ten minutes to assemble their groups.
+Those who were not part of a team of four were either assigned to work individually or placed in teams with fewer members.